 How should you know if you need orthodontics?

-Orthodontist can plan your orthodontic treatment with the appropriate appliance, time and necessary tips to do.
+Your orthodontist can plan your orthodontic treatment with the appropriate appliance, time and necessary tips to do.
 If you have one of the following problems, you should visit an orthodontist to get the necessary treatment:

-- Diastema: diastema or gaps between the teeth can be closed with orthodontics
+- Diastema: Diastema or gaps between the teeth can be closed with orthodontics

-- Space management: when a child loses a primary teeth, if it takes time for the permanent teeth to erupt, they need orthodontics to let that space open for the eruption of the permanent teeth
+- Space management: When a child loses a primary teeth, if it takes time for the permanent teeth to erupt, they need orthodontics to let that space open for the eruption of the permanent teeth

-- Deep bite: when your upper teeth overlap lower teeth in your normal closure of teeth
+- Deep bite: When your upper teeth overlap lower teeth in your normal closure of teeth

-- Cross bite: if upper teeth go behind the lower teeth when closing teeth in the normal position of your mouth.
+- Crossbite: If upper teeth go behind the lower teeth when closing teeth in the normal position of your mouth.

-- Open bite: there is an opening between upper and lower teeth if you bite down
+- Open bite: There is an opening between upper and lower teeth if you bite down.

-At the end, it is the orthodontists’ job to say whether you really need orthodontics or maybe going for other choices like dental surgery or implant to fix the problem.
+In the end, it is the orthodontists’ job to say whether you really need orthodontics or maybe going for other choices like dental surgery or implant to fix the problem.